 HEDGEHOG APPEAL: if you know a hedgehog in need of a home, please let us know.
 The garden is walled all around and completely safe and there is plenty to eat.
 They might have to fend off the odd attempt at stroking or cuddling or being fussed at, but they are spikily well equipped against this kind of things.
 Thank you…

 In the meanwhile, if you haven’t already seen this, it’s worth having a look.
+His name is Brillo the hedgehog and he loves carrots!
 If I do get a hedgehog, I will definitely try to feed him carrots: